 Restrictions in fascial planes can be addressed using multiple techniques, such as acupuncture hands on manipulation (soft tissue and skeletal procedures).
 Below are 9 fascial plane that could affect shoulder function.
 This does not mean that we would investigate each plane.
 What it does mean is that we would play consideration the history of previous injuries, muscle imbalances or postural stress that could affect these regions.
 Here the primary region that need to be considered: (Image from "Functional Atlas of the Human Fascial System", I highly recommend this text by Carla Stecco.
 Click on Image for link)

-Modern research has revealed that acupuncture points often correspond to areas where there is a high density of nerve endings, blood vessels, and lymphatic vessels, as well as increased electrical conductivity.
-This suggests that the stimulation of acupuncture points may have physiological effects, such as the release of endorphins, neurotransmitters, and other pain-relieving substances, as well as the regulation of blood flow and the immune system.
+Contemporary scientific research supports the physiological basis of these practices.
+Acupuncture points often coincide with regions dense in nerve endings, blood vessels, and lymphatic vessels, as well as areas with enhanced electrical conductivity.
+Stimulating these points may trigger physiological responses such as the release of endorphins, neurotransmitters, and other pain-relieving substances and may also influence blood flow regulation and immune responses.

 Specific Acupuncture Points